310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 To think I could arrange this figurine in my most admired pose…!
 It feels too good to be true!

-Th…This is re-enacting *that* scene?!
+Th…This is re-enacting *that* scene!?
 Truly incredible, shopkeeper!
 Of course you’d know all about it…! ☆
 {% endbubble %}

 {% bubble Shinobu %}